motorcycle 101 guides

 • Rearview mirror(s)

-To find the checklist for required motorcycle equipment in Utah, you should check out the section in the Motorcycle Operator Manual.
+To find the checklist for required motorcycle equipment in Utah, you should check out the section in the Motorcycle Operator Manual .

-7. Utah Motorcycle Muffler Laws
+8. Utah Motorcycle Muffler Laws

 Your exhaust system should not have any visible pollutants escaping from the exhaust system when the vehicle is in motion.
 However, do not be concerned if there are some visible pollutants when you start up the motorcycle’s engine before actually getting onto the road.

 If you are found with a faulty muffler or there are signs of tampering, you will be fined a minimum of $50 for the violation.
-For repeated offences, the fines can reach up to $100 if they occur within three years of the previous violations.
+For repeated offenses, the fines can reach up to $100 if they occur within three years of the previous violations.

-To look over the guidelines for motorcycle muffler laws in Utah, you can find them in a section of the Utah Code.
+To look over the guidelines for motorcycle muffler laws in Utah, you can find them in a section of the Utah Code .

-8. Takeaway
+9. Takeaway

-After reading all of the rules that motorcyclists have to abide by in Utah, hopefully your passion for riding a motorcycle has not been diminished.
+After reading all of the rules that motorcyclists have to abide by in Utah, hopefully, your passion for riding a motorcycle has not been diminished.
 You may be feeling annoyed at having to memorize all of this information.
 After all, the point of riding a motorcycle is to spend your time primarily acting rather than thinking.
 However, you just have to take each of Utah’s motorcycle laws one step at a time to help you remember them.

 Having your insurance stored away in a secure place on your motorcycle means it is ready whenever you need it during an accident.
 Holding onto your license serves as your identity and proof to the authorities that you passed every test.
 Strapping on a helmet will provide extra protection for your head.
 Even if there are not many occasions where you have to use them, having them within reach whenever you are out on your motorcycle will put your mind at ease.

-Taking into consideration your passenger’s wellbeing by making sure he/she is both comfortable and safe in the seat they are in will help make a ride smoother rather than stressful.
-Making sure every piece of machinery that makes up your vehicle from the head lamp to the exhaust system is in the best shape possible will make sure nothing goes wrong when you are zooming on a highway.
+Taking into consideration your passenger’s well-being by making sure he/she is both comfortable and safe in the seat they are in will help make a ride smoother rather than stressful.
+Making sure every piece of machinery that makes up your vehicle from the headlamp to the exhaust system is in the best shape possible will make sure nothing goes wrong when you are zooming on a highway.
 Knowing how and when to do lane splitting will give you more options to get to your destination faster.

 It may be a bit difficult to keep all of Utah’s policies regarding motorcycle laws and licensing organized in your head at first.
 But given enough time, it will soon become second nature to you.